webplatform/docs/tutorials/creating_basic_navigation_menus/index.md

 * <code>&lt;link&gt;</code> elements describe relationships across several documents.
 You can for example tell a user agent that the current document is part of a larger set that spans several documents, including a table of contents, and define the relationships between the documents.
 * Anchors (aka <code>&lt;a&gt;</code> elements) allow you to either link to another document, resource or document section, or to a certain section of the current document.
 These don’t get automatically followed by the user agent; instead they’ll be activated by your visitors by whatever mean available to them (mouse, keyboard, voice recognition, etc.)

-If you haven’t read the [http://www.w3.org/wiki/HTML_links_-_lets_build_a_web links] and [http://www.w3.org/wiki/HTML_lists lists] articles earlier in the course, you should do, as they a required prerequisites for understanding this one.
+If you haven’t read the [http://www.w3.org/wiki/HTML_links_-_lets_build_a_web links] and [http://www.w3.org/wiki/HTML_lists lists] articles earlier in the course, you should do, as they are required prerequisites for understanding this one.

 Anchors/links do not just become menus on their own — you need to structure and style them to let both the browser and your users know that their function is as a navigation menu, not just a set of random links.
 If the order of the pages is not important you can use an unordered list as in this [http://dev.opera.com/articles/view/23-creating-multiple-pages-with-navigat/unordered.html unordered list menu example].